Kobby6-lang/Dino-Game/README.md

 Then we add three public float called gameSpeedIncrease with a value 0.1f, initialGameSpeed 5.0f and gameSpeed (make the get public and set private)

+game speed Increase and game speed allows you to fasten your game speed as long you keep playing and the initial game speed is how fast you game originally runs.

+So the code below us allows us to make a public variable so we can link it to other scripts later on.

 ,,,

     public float gameSpeedIncrease = 0.1f